 I’m not sure why this should be an issue for the NSCAA.
 Who cares if someone is gay?

 You’re exactly right.
-It doesn’t make a difference if someone is gay, lesbian, bisexual or transgender (LGBT).
-We’re simply providing resources for LGBT athletes and coaches – and all allies – so that everyone who plays soccer is assured of all the support they’ll need.
+It doesn’t make a difference if someone is gay, lesbian, bisexual or transgender (LGBTQ).
+We’re simply providing resources for LGBTQ athletes and coaches – and all allies – so that everyone who plays soccer is assured of all the support they’ll need.
 All coaches want to do the right thing for all athletes – but they don’t always know how.
-This information will help all LGBT coaches and athletes feel more comfortable, which means they’ll perform better.
+This information will help all LGBTQ coaches and athletes feel more comfortable, which means they’ll perform better.
 It will also help all “straight ally” coaches help them – becoming better, more successful coaches in the process.

 A player on my team just came out to me.
 I hope I said the right things, but I’m not sure.
 What should I do next?